 The EGI Monitoring infrastructure is designed to be distributed and scalable, in order to support a dynamic resource infrastructure as EGI.
-The Service Availability Monitor (SAM) [SAM] system is based on well-established open source projects such as Nagios5 and the ActiveMQ messaging system.
+The Service Availability Monitor (SAM) [SAM] system is based on open source well-established projects such as Nagios5 and the ActiveMQ messaging system.
 On top of these open source technologies, custom tools are developed to both meet the EGI requirements and to automate the configuration of every local instance of the distributed monitoring infrastructure.